FabLabLimerick/fablablimerick.github.io/README.md

 - Save

 ### Step #6: Add text and images to the event
-In prose.io editor window, write the text using markdown format.
+In prose.io editor window, write the event content using markdown format.
 Markdown is a markup language with plain text formatting syntax for easy conversion into HTML.
 Do not worry, markdown has a very gentle learning curve.

-On toolbar above click on the **?** button to learn how to include format using markdown such as headers, bold style, lists, etc.
+On toolbar above, click on the **?** button to learn how to include format using markdown such as headers, bold style, lists, etc.
 At any moment you can click the **view** button on the right top side and see the formatted text.

 For adding an image, on toolbar above click the **image** button and then upload an image by dragging and dropping or selecting one.
-The uploaded image will be saved at **/img/events/** folder.
+The uploaded image will be automatically stored at **/img/events/** folder.
 For now only one image per event is permitted.

 ### Step #7: Fill out Metadata